shariq1989/cookbook/content/recipe/Moong_Dal.md

 #### Can I freeze Moong Dal?

-Yes, first allow the Moong Dal to cool completely and then get several freezer-safe resealable plastic bags.
-Scoop a small amount of dal into each plastic bag, making sure to leave a few inches of space so the dish can expand, if needeed.
+Yes, allow the Moong Dal to cool and prepare several freezer-safe resealable plastic bags.
+Scoop a small amount of dal into each plastic bag, making sure to leave a few inches of space so the dish can expand if needed.
 Squeeze out as much air as you can before sealing the bag.
 Moong Dal will freeze for up to 2 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm it on the stove and prepare your side dishes.